Akuli/asda/docs/syntax.md

 extra spaces are not ignored because they are not *between* tokens; they are a part of the [string token].

-Tab characters are not allowed in the source code, not even in [string tokens].
-Personally I like tabs as they are a character just for indentation, but most other people don't like them, so I disallowed them to make code consistent.
-If you want a string that contains a tab, do `"\t"`.

 Some of the different kinds of tokens are documented in more detail below.
 The tokens that aren't documented in more detail are mentioned in other parts of this documentation.
 For example, `123` is a valid token, because the